 Working in accord with Stanislaus State's Mission Statement, service learning seeks to "foster interactions and partnerships with our surrounding communities" that create "an inclusive learning environment which encourages all members of the campus community to expand their intellectual, creative, and social horizons".
 Service learning faciliates this process by developing partnerships with local agencies and businesses to ensure "the enrichment of our diverse community, and to develop a passion for lifelong learning."

 The benefits of service learning are equally shared among the community, the student, the faculty, and the university.
-When the stage is set for a high quality service learning experience, the performance will result in any number of academic, social, political, or emotional enhancements.
+When the stage is set for a high quality service learning experience, the performance will result in any number of academic, professional, social, political, or individual enhancements.

 The Faculty benefits through

 - Identifying areas for research and publication related to current issues.

 - Connecting meaningful service to current issues as they relate to academic areas of interest.

 - Engaging students with a teaching method that departs from the lecture-driven classroom.

 - Providing increased student contact while contributing to student development.

 - Connecting academic discipline to social issues and problems.